Okka von der Damerau

 Born in Hamburg, Okka von der Damerau studied at the Hochschule für Musik und Theater in Rostock, Germany, the Opernschule Stuttgart, and the Hochschule für Musik Freiburg, graduating in 2006.
-While still studying, she already performed her first guest engagements with the Volkstheater Rostock and Theater Freiburg.
+While still studying, she performed her first guest engagements with the Volkstheater Rostock and Theater Freiburg.

-Ms. Von der Damerau made her debut at the Bavarian State Opera as the First Maid in Richard Strauss' Elektra in the 2008-09 season and has been a permanent member of the ensemble since the 2010-11 season.
-She has taken the stage at the Nationaltheater in Munich as Hänsel in Humperdinck's Hänsel und Gretel, Dryad in Richard Strauss´ Ariadne auf Naxos, Mary in Wagner's Der Fliegende Holländer, La Voix de la Tombe in Offenbach's Les Contes d'Hoffmann and Floßhilde in Wagner's Das Rheingold.
-She also sang Bruckner’s Te Deum with the Bavarian State Orchestra under Kent Nagano in concert at the Vatican in Rome.
+Ms. von der Damerau made her debut at the Bayerische Oper in Munich in the 2008-09 season and has been a permanent member of the ensemble since 2010-11.
+In past seasons she made an impression in Wagner roles such as Floßhilde in Das Rheingold, Grimgerde in Die Walküre, Mary in Der fliegende Holländer, and as Flower Girl in Parsifal.
+She has also taken the stage at the Nationaltheater as Hänsel in Humperdinck's Hänsel und Gretel, Third Lady in Mozart’s Die Zauberflöte, Dryad in Richard Strauss´ Ariadne auf Naxos, La Voix de la Tombe in Offenbach's Les Contes d'Hoffmann, Barmaid in Mussorgsky's Boris Godunov, Suzuki in Madama Butterfly, and Emilia in Verdi's Otello.
+She could also be heard as vocal soloist in performances by the Bavarian State Ballet featuring the music of Gustav Mahler´s Das Lied von der Erde, and Bruckner’s Te Deum with the Bavarian State Orchestra under Kent Nagano in concert at the Vatican in Rome.